 Shorthorns also have great mothering ability and are excellent milkers.
 Often the burden of twin calves will be shared by other cows within the herd.
 Shorthorns are also very fertile and usually join quickly making it easier to achieve a tight calving.
 In recent years, there has been a move away from the big lean late maturing shorthorns to a more highly muscled animal.
 Our own shorthorns have reflected this change.

 Our cattle are run on a variety of pastures.
 These include dry land lucerne, fodder crops, stubbles and native pastures.
 Depending on seasonal rain, our feed supply wavers between feast and famine and the cattle have to adjust accordingly.
 This means that they must do well in the good times and still manage to maintain condition, rear their calves and rejoin in tough times as well.
 We feel that our cattle can thrive and prosper in any Australian environment.

 In 2018 we calved down over 300 purebred Shorthorn females, including 70 heifers.
-The Stud cattle are run under exactly the same conditions as the commercial cattle.
-They are joined for seven weeks and are always pregnancy tested.
+Through selective breeding, almost all of our 2019 calves are eligible for full Herdbook registration.
+Cows are joined for seven weeks and are always pregnancy tested.
 Empty cows and those who do not rear a calf are culled.
+There are no second chances.
 We have culled our heifers rigorously over the years and sell those few who need assistance.
 Calves are yard weaned, drenched and given a 7in1 injection.
 Our home bred animals are extremely quiet.

 We believe that our animals would complement any beef cattle herd anywhere in either a purebred or crossbred operation.